shlomif/shlomif-tech-diary/python-import-modules-startup-cost--pbr.md

 # Tip: For a fast startup time, make sure that Python imported modules and their ancestor namespaces are lightweight (note pbr users)

 **TL;DR**: For a fast startup/load time of Python programs, make sure that Python imported modules and their ancestor namespaces are lightweight and free of fluff.
-This affects users of [pbr](https://github.com/openstack/cookiecutter) whose default `__init__.py` file contains `import pbr.version`.
+Note that it seems to also affect reruns of the same programs, after the initial [bytecode](https://opensource.com/article/18/4/introduction-python-bytecode) compilation and caching took place.
+This especially affects users of [pbr](https://github.com/openstack/cookiecutter) whose default `__init__.py` file contains `import pbr.version`.

 # The longer story